Emergence of Fermi-liquid and BCS physics in overdoped cuprates: The BCS superconductor

-Using the words ``BCS" and ``cuprate" in the same sentence is obviously provocative.
-As elaborated below, we apply the term `BCS superconductor' to a situation in which the superconducting state emerges as a weak-coupling instability from a Fermi liquid normal state, independent of whether phonons play a role in the mechanism or not.
+The term `BCS superconductor' immediately invokes the theory of phonon-mediated pairing that is the quintessentially successful theory of conventional $s$-wave superconductors.
+The cuprates, however, are `unconventional' $d$-wave superconductors.
+So it is important to stress that here we use `BCS superconductor' in a broader sense, encompassing all cases in which the superconducting state emerges as a weak-coupling instability of a Fermi-liquid normal state, independent of whether or not phonons play a role in the mechanism.